TIBCOSoftware/tci-flogo/samples/app-dev/rest-features/readme.md

 1. Configuring InvokeRest activity with the API Spec of the producer REST service.
 2. Path, query, header parameters and Request and Response schema will be auto-populated.
 3. Branching with condition on the Response code received from the invoked service.
-4. App property for the URL field whch can be overriden at runtime as per the request URL.
+4. App property for the URL field which can be overridden at runtime as per the request URL.

 ## Import the sample apps